East Asian Studies

 1. Study abroad, community-based or independent learning.

-To encourage cross-cultural experience, students complete four semester hours through either study abroad or community-based learning within an Asian American community.
+To encourage cross-cultural experience, students complete 4 semester hours through either study abroad or community-based learning within an Asian American community.
 Students should have adequate language preparation and a significant portion of coursework completed before undertaking this experience.
-Thus, most students will satisfy this requirement during their junior or senior year.
-The precise timing will be decided in consultation with the student’s advisor.
+Thus, most students will satisfy this requirement during the junior or senior year.
+The precise timing will be decided in consultation with the student's adviser.
 Alternatively, the student may undertake an independent study with an EAS faculty member that would culminate in a research paper on a topic of the student's own design.

 2. Integrative Seminar.

-Successful completion of either EAS 390 or, when not offered, an alternate course is mandatory for all students in the major.
+Integrative Seminar.
+Successful completion of either HIST 364 or HIST 362 is mandatory for all students in the major.
 In this seminar, the student will produce either a research paper or some form of creative work associated with a special interest.
-The nature and scope of the project will be collaboratively determined with the seminar instructor and/or their advisor.
-HIST 364 and 362 will be offered in lieu of the Seminar for 2015-16.
+The nature and scope of the project will be collaboratively determined with the seminar instructor and/or their adviser.